datapartnership/datapartnership.github.io/content/updates/can-private-management-of-african-protected-areas-improve-socioeconomic-and-wildlife-outcomes-?/index.md

 A multi-dimensional understanding of how the performance of private sector management compares to government management will lead to a better understanding that could improve the effectiveness of wildlife conservation in Africa.
 This study demonstrated how to employ geospatial data on economic well-being in addition to other factors through appropriate statistical methods.

-This [study's]("https://www.pnas.org/doi/10.1073/pnas.2401814121")findings reveal a complex interplay between conservation, economic development, and security under privately managed protected areas in the continent.
+This [study's]("https://www.pnas.org/doi/10.1073/pnas.2401814121") findings reveal a complex interplay between conservation, economic development, and security under privately managed protected areas in the continent.
 The findings also underscore the need to strengthen the involvement of local communities in private protected area management, which may help realize the full potential benefits of protected areas for both wildlife and people.